rubelchowdhury20/PIKTORML/session_3.md

-Here we can see how the tan(x) value, that is nothing but our gradient which is varying based on the angle or theta value.
+Here we can see how the tan(x) value, that is nothing but our gradient which is varying based on the angle.

 ###### Deriving the Gradient Descent Formula: